 The best desk lamp for you depends on your budget and needs, so there are a couple of things you’ll want to take note of before shopping.
 First, how much do you want to spend?
 Some desk lamps may appear affordable, but the fine print reveals they don’t come with a light bulb.

-That’s why one of the lamps with built-in LEDs from TaoTronics or the OttLite lamp might be ultimately less expensive.
+That’s why the OttLite lamp might be ultimately less expensive.
 Plus the options with built-in LEDS often have temperature controls, which could be better for you if you have sensitive eyes.

 On the other hand, if you use Amazon Alexa, Google Home or Apple HomeKit, lamps that let you provide your own bulbs could be more compatible with smart home devices.
 You can outfit your desk lamp with a smart light bulb so you can integrate it in smart home routines or control it hands-free with your voice assistant of choice.